Create multi-touch revenue attribution reports

 - Because the call is associated to both the deal and the contact, the report will assume it relates to the deal and can take it into account for revenue attribution.

 - If the call is not associated to the deal, it will not be taken into account for the revenue attribution report as it may not relevant to the deal but for other purposes.

 - Marketing email click interactions are bucketed under Email marketing.

-- Social post click interactions are bucketed under Social media.
+- Social post click interactions are bucketed under Organic social.

 These are the different interaction types available for the report.
 You can customize the number of interaction types for all your revenue attribution reports.

 - Page view: the customer viewed one of your HubSpot pages, or an external page with your HubSpot tracking code.